Azure/terraform-provider-alz/docs/index.md

 page_title: "alz Provider"
 subcategory: ""
 description: |-
-  ALZ provider to generate archetype configuration files for use with the ALZ Terraform module.
+  ALZ provider to generate archetype data for use with the ALZ Terraform module.
 ---

 # alz Provider

-ALZ provider to generate archetype configuration files for use with the ALZ Terraform module.
+ALZ provider to generate archetype data for use with the ALZ Terraform module.

 ## Example Usage